Getting the most out of your Apple Watch is all about knowing how to use it.

-It's actually a good idea to tap the droplet button before getting in the shower or pool (but don't worry if you forget) as it also locks the screen, preventing it from confusing water droplets for your own fingers.
+It's a good idea to tap the droplet button before getting in the shower or pool (but don't worry if you forget) as it also locks the screen, preventing it from confusing water droplets for your fingers.

-Ping your iPhone
+Find your iPhone

-If you tap and hold the 'Ping iPhone' button, your iPhone's LED flash will blink, giving you a visual hide in case the speaker gets too muffled.
+If you tap and hold the 'Ping iPhone' button, your iPhone's LED flash will blink, giving you a visual guide in case the speaker gets muffled.

 Reply from the wrist

-Apple says to do this action as a last resort, so if you're left with no choice then hold the Digital Crown and side button together for 10 seconds.
+Apple says to do this action as a last resort, so, if you're left with no choice, hold the Digital Crown and side button together for 10 seconds.

-Cover to mute
+Cover to dim